 by Jim Sinur

-Robotic Process Automation (RPA) has been a sector set ablaze.
+Robotic process automation (RPA) has been a sector set ablaze.
 In order to continue this momentum in the coming months and years, some things need to change and unfold.
 There will be a shift from a focus on just labor reduction to one more of a business outcome-driven approach.

 Listed below are the changes I see coming in RPA’s future.
-Make no mistake that automation will continue to be major focal point, but additional factors are needed to maintain the momentum at a fever pitch.
+Make no mistake that automation will continue to be a major focal point, but additional factors are needed to maintain the momentum at a fever pitch.

 RPA Must Focus on Multiple Outcomes